An Interface Method for Co-simulation of EMT Model and Shifted Frequency EMT Model Based on Rotational Invariance Techniques: Case Studies

-To further illustrate the advantages of the proposed method, the spectra of the analytical signals obtained from the three different interface methods are compared.
-For the receiving-end current of transmission line 26-28 that was obtained by different methods, the amplitude spectra of its analytical signal are shown in Fig. \Ref{Fig_Frequency_Spectrum_I2826}.
-It can be observed that the spectra of the analytical signals obtained based on delay transformation or companion simulation interfaces contain negative frequency components.
-However, the spectrum of the analytical signal obtained by the proposed method only contains positive frequency components.
-After frequency shifting the signal, the envelope signal in the system will become a low-frequency signal, and a larger simulation step size can be used.
+Next, to further illustrate the advantages of the proposed method, the spectra of the analytical signals obtained from the three different interface methods are compared.
+For the current of line 26-28 that was obtained by different methods, the amplitude spectra of the analytical signals are shown in Fig. \Ref{Fig_Frequency_Spectrum_I2826}.
+It can be observed that the spectra of the analytical signals obtained with the interfaces of delay transformation \cite{SHU110} or the second parallel simulation \cite{tara14} contain negative frequency components.
+In contrast, the spectrum of the analytical signal obtained by the proposed method only contains positive frequency components.
+After frequency shifting, the obtained analytical envelope signal will become a low-frequency signal, and a larger simulation step size can be used.

 Overall, when the voltage and current signals at the interface of the co-simulation of SFEMT models and EMT models contain harmonics, the accuracy of the ESPRIT-based interface is higher than that of the existing interfaces.